-Performance
+• Performance

-In the case of tape drives, performance refers to the data rates to and from the device.
+A tape drives performance is measured by the data transfer rates between the system and drive.
 Performance can also be affected by channel speed, the compression scheme used, data type, nature of the application and processor performance.
 Another measure of performance is data access time.
 When applications using tape require quick retrieval of data, then the time to load, thread and search the tape must be considered.
-In the case of tape libraries, the time it takes to read the first byte of data is usually also a performance measurement.
+In the case of tape libraries, the time it takes to read the first byte of data is also a performance measurement.
 This includes the time it takes to load and unload tapes to or from the library.

-Data Reliability
+• Data Reliability